baosystems/dish2/README.md

 ### Remove organisation units

-The remove_org_units command will remove a batch of organisation units.
+The remove_org_units command will remove a batch of organisation units, including associated complete data set registrations, data approvals and data values.
 It reads organisation units from a CSV file.
+It requires that the authenticated user has the "ALL" authority in order to delete data values and at least the "delete organisation units" authority in order to delete organisation units.

 Usage: